Master Resource Outline

 8. Discuss State laws and Federal rules and regulations pertaining to the prescribing of scheduled and non-scheduled medications.

-1. The student will develop pharmacologic treatment plans for common psychiatric disorders utilizing knowledge of neurobiology, research evidence, clinical practice guidelines, and clinical assessment data.
+1. Develop pharmacologic treatment plans for common psychiatric disorders utilizing knowledge of neurobiology, research evidence, clinical practice guidelines, and clinical assessment data.
 (Obj 1, 2, 3, 5, 7) Exemplar: Case studies, Practice portfolio.

-2. The student will integrate laboratory and other diagnostic tools into the pharmacologic treatment across all stages of intervention.
+2. Integrate laboratory and other diagnostic tools into the pharmacologic treatment across all stages of intervention.
 (Obj 4) Exemplar: Practice portfolio.

-3. The student will assemble patient teaching materials that provide an easily deployable resource in clinical practice covering treatment rationales, expected benefits, and potential short- and long-term risks.
+3. Assemble patient teaching materials that provide an easily deployable resource in clinical practice covering treatment rationales, expected benefits, and potential short- and long-term risks.
 (Obj 6).
 Exemplar: Patient teaching “conversation guide”.

-4. The student will analyze the state and federal regulations and standards of care concerning the prescription of psychotropic medications.
+4. Analyze the state and federal regulations and standards of care concerning the prescription of psychotropic medications.
 (Obj 8) Exemplar: Medication assisted treatment (MAT) training, Synchronous class discussion.

 Approved by GAAC: 10/20/11; modified 10/26/12; amended 11/5/2012; 8/19/16; 3/8/21